Dalgerok/parallel-sieve-of-eratosthenes-/README.md

 # Parallel Sieve of Eratosthenes

-University project was made for the course of Concurrent Programming on faculty of Theoretical Computer Science at Jagiellonian University.
+Project was made for the course of Concurrent Programming on faculty of Theoretical Computer Science at Jagiellonian University.

 The idea was to parallelize some well-known algorithm, e.g Sieve of Eratosthenes, using OpenMP.